How to Know If You’re On the Right Path

 “Here’s a good one for the blog and one I ponder frequently.
 Spiritual teachings from my past have guided that if doors open easily for you on your intended path and the task/mission/goal arrives unimpeded, you are on the right path.
 If doors keep closing for one reason or another and the path is difficult, it is “not meant to be” or you are traveling the wrong path for you.
 How does that fit with the law of attraction teachings and creating your own future?
 How do you know when to re-direct your path or your intentions?”

-If we were to have the mentality that when things get difficult, they’re just not meant to be, then we’d skirt through life attempting to take the path of least resistance.
-But the funny thing is, things are only challenging, according to Law of Attraction, because YOU are resisting.
+If we were to have the mentality that when things get difficult, they’re just not meant to be, then we’d skirt through life attempting to take the path of least resistance and subsequently, we’d never be catalyzed to growth by the discomfort provided by those challenging experiences.
+Things are only challenging, according to the Law of Attraction, because you are resisting.

 Something my guides once said to me was, “Without challenges, there would be no growth.”
 The real challenge lies in overcoming our own resistance.
 That’s how we grow.